 There may be a defence.
 Get legal advice about whether you have a defence.

 Your local council or shire may have a template letter for complaining about a nuisance or dangerous dog.

-You can make an appointment with a Citizens Advice Bureau lawyer in Perth CBD to get legal advice about a dangerous or nuisance dog.
+You can make an appointment with a Citizens Advice Bureau lawyer to get legal advice about a dangerous or nuisance dog.